clayne11/meteor-up-1/README.md

   // Install MongoDB on the server.
 Does not destroy the local MongoDB on future setups "setupMongo": true,
+  // Set MongoDB version, check what version of Mongo you are using in development "meteor mongo" "mongoVersion": 2.6.7,

   // Application name (no spaces).
   "appName": "meteor",